What are lease impairments and how are they assessed under ASC 842 and IFRS 16?

 Impaired assets, especially due to an economic downturn, can influence a company to re-analyze future cash flows, re-evaluate their current forecasts/budgets and re-consider whether a leased (or owned) location is worth remaining in operation.
 All of the scenarios above could be considered indications that an impairment has occurred.
 Both private companies and public companies alike will want to evaluate the financial liabilities and even expected credit losses as a result of lease impairments.

-What is an impairment?
+What is an impairment in lease accounting?

 When this occurs a company is required to perform various tests to ensure that the fair value of the asset (or group of assets) has not been significantly impacted by the decrease in generated cash flows.